 Despite several innovations, the needs of prosthetic hand users are still widely unaddressed, with 1/5 of end-users giving up on prosthesis use altogether.
 The cumbersome prosthetic journey and the limitations of existing commercial alternatives are at the heart of this problem.

-That’s why Hy5, The Simulation Crew and IC2A join their efforts to create a VR gaming application that can be used by upper limb amputees to train prosthesis usage.
-Different game worlds will be created in which users can be immersed and engaged to train in a personalized manner.
+The Simulation Crew is developing a VR gaming application that can be used by upper limb amputees to train prosthesis usage.
+Different settings will be created in which users can be immersed and engaged to train in a personalized manner.
+For example, take a look at our kitchen located in an atmospheric Italian village.

 Rehab training in virtual reality